 POLICY: Faculty will adhere to protocols for reporting injuries or exposures.
-The processes to be followed are detailed in the "Occupational Injuries and Student Clinical Injuries" section of the SMU Office of People and Culture webpage (https://www.samuelmerritt.edu/faculty-and-staff/office-people-and-culture).
+The processes to be followed are detailed in the "Occupational Injuries and Student Clinical Injuries" section of the SMU Office of People and Culture webpage.
 All required forms referred to in this section can also be located on this page.